broadinstitute/viral-workshops/veme-ngs/alignment.md

 ## Data set

-The data comes from febrile Ebola patients in Sierra Leone, where patient blood was sequenced with metagenomic RNA-seq laboratory approaches.
+The data comes from febrile Ebola patients in Sierra Leone.
-The data and findings are described in [Gire, et al, 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4431643/) and deposited in NCBI SRA and Genbank under [PRJNA257197](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA257197).
+The data and findings are described in [Park, et al, 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4503805/) and deposited in NCBI SRA and Genbank under [PRJNA257197](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA257197).

-This exercise focuses on data from TBD samples: MORE INFO HERE.
+This exercise focuses on data from four samples (SRR1972917, SRR1972918, SRR1972919, SRR1972920) of a wide range of sequencing quality (SRR1972920 is relatively poor coverage with much of the genome uncovered, SRR1972918 is very deeply covered).
+Each is 101bp paired end Illumina data sequenced from libraries generated on patient blood samples via metagenomic RNA-seq laboratory approaches.
+All patients were sampled in 2014 from Sierra Leone, and all genomes belong to the SL3 clade of the Makona variant of Zaire ebolavirus.
+This exercise will align utilize the *de facto* standard Makona C15 reference genome (KJ660346.2, March 2014, Guinea) for alignments and variant calling.

 ## Workflows